Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 ### Council of War

-There was a great rush of feet across the deck.
-I could hear people tumbling up from the cabin and the forecastle, and slipping in an instant outside my barrel, I dived behind the fore-sail, made a double towards the stern, and came out upon the open deck in time to join Hunter and Dr. Livesey in the rush for the weather bow.
+<p class="first">There was a great rush of feet across the deck.
+I could hear people tumbling up from the cabin and the forecastle, and slipping in an instant outside my barrel, I dived behind the fore-sail, made a double towards the stern, and came out upon the open deck in time to join Hunter and Dr. Livesey in the rush for the weather bow.</p>

 There all hands were already congregated.
 A belt of fog had lifted almost simultaneously with the appearance of the moon.
 Away to the south-west of us we saw two low hills, about a couple of miles apart, and rising behind one of them a third and higher hill, whose peak was still buried in the fog.
 All three seemed sharp and conical in figure.